 Being on the first page of search results is not just about having more traffic, it’s also about increasing awareness for your brand.
-When your ads appear in the search results, your potential customers will get an “impression” of your business giving your brand extra exposure.
+With properly managed pay per click advertising, when your ads appear in the search results, your potential customers will get an “impression” of your business giving your brand extra exposure.

 Wouldn’t Google AdWords advertising online be too expensive?